AmanDevNet/Multilingual-Voice-Translation-System/README.md

 #### License

 This project is licensed under the MIT License.
-If you use this project in your work, kindly acknowledge the source and refer to the repository: [Voice Translation With Cloning](https://github.com/gokulj2005/Voice-Translation-With-Cloning.git).
+If you use this project in your work, kindly acknowledge the source and refer to the repository: [Multilingual Voice Translation System](git clone https://github.com/AmanDevNet/Multilingual-Voice-Translation-System.git).

 #### References